 Ziro Festival – depicting the independent music scene in India

 With the commencement of the Ziro festival, the picturesque valley of Arunachal Pradesh starts to reverberate with musical beats.
-The fiesta is one-of-its-kind celebration which can evoke love for music like no other popular festivals in India in winter.
+The fiesta is a one-of-its-kind celebration that can evoke love for music like no other popular winter festivals in India.
 The gala also receives participation from several international and national bands.
-You will be amused to witness a unique yet entertaining combination of the soulful music amidst the pristine mountains.
+You will be amused to witness a unique yet entertaining combination of soulful music amidst the pristine mountains.
 Offering you numerous opportunities to connect with yourself, the event is a must-attend at least once in a lifetime.
 The journey to the venue of the festival is as intriguing as the event itself.

 When it is celebrated – September